asmodeus812/elearning/java-se-study/java-ocp/6-exceptions-and-assertions.md

 try(Scanner consoleScanner = new Scanner(System.in)) {
     System.out.println("You typed the integer value: " + consoleScanner.nextInt());
 } catch(Exception e) {
-    // catch all other exceptions here ...
-    System.out.println("Error: Encountered an exception and could not read an integer from the console... ");
+    // catch all other exceptions here ... some that might occur from calling close too System.out.println("Error: Encountered an exception and could not read an integer from the console... ");
     System.out.println("Exiting the program - restart and try the program again!");
 }
 ```

+The syntax rules for the resources inside the try-with-resources block are quite clear resources are split with a
+semi-colon and an optional semi-colon can be present for the last resource but that is not mandatory or required by
+the compiler or the language.
+When only one resource entry is present no semi-colon delimiter is required in the
+try-with-resources block

 Note the way the resource is being declared, in the example above there is no finally block, however internally the
 compiler will translate this into an actual try-catch-finally block when during the code generation phase, the